 Why You Need a Fibroid Specialist

 Fibroid tumors often are innocuous; you may not even know you have them until a doctor finds them on an ultrasound you’re having for an entirely different reason.
 Many women first discover the presence of fibroids when they become pregnant and have an ultrasound.
-Being pregnant with fibroids is another reason that you need a uterine fibroid specialist — only an experienced gynecologist specializing in fibroids understands the importance of holistic treatment for fibroids.
+Being pregnant with fibroids might be another reason to see a uterine fibroid specialist.

 While nearly 80 percent of women develop uterine fibroids before they reach menopause, not all of them experience symptoms.
 Fibroids can be as small as seeds or as large as a grapefruit.
 And it’s those larger fibroids that usually cause the most pain.
 Other symptoms include: